dairycultist/GamernyanOS/README.md

 **Boot sector** - The very beginning of the OS image, and the part of memory the computer reads first to set up functionality.
 Contains the **bootloader**, assembly code (.S) that sets up the stack and calls the C main function of the **kernel**.

-**Kernel** - The root program that executes all other programs, manages their resources (memory allocations, file pointers), and connects software and hardware (I/O, peripherals/device drivers).
+**Kernel** - The root program that loads and executes all other programs, manages their resources (memory allocations, file pointers), and connects software and hardware (I/O, peripherals/device drivers).
+The kernel is hardware-specific firmware that acts as a hardware abstraction layer so that any arbitrary software may be run on this hardware.